top of page

 • Chronoamperometry is also performed at active-passive regions for XPS analysis.

-Corrosion of Tantalum in acidic fluoride media are studied by-
+Corrosion of Tantalum in acidic fluoride media is studied by

 • Conventional weight loss method (Immersion tests)

-• The corrosion current are measured from Tafel analysis of polarisation data
+• The corrosion current is measured from The afel analysis of polarisation data

 • The polarisation resistance is measured from EIS, Linear Polarisation (LP) and Tafel analysis